1. Beginner guide

 Today is 2021-07-23 and 325 days ago it was 2020-09-01

-1.8.
+1.6.
 Storage

 All users have 50GB quota $HOME area.
-The $HOME is in /data/homezvolX/ucinetid.
+The $HOME is in /data/homezvolX/UCInetID.
 Use it for storing important and rarely changed files.

 CRSP

-Depending on a lab affiliation, some users may have space in /share/crsp/lab/labname/ucinetid.
+By default users don’t have access to this area.
+Depending on a lab affiliation, some users may have space in /share/crsp/lab/labname/UCInetID.
 Please see Getting CRSP Account for details.

-1.9.
+1.7.
 Transferring files

 Often users need to brings data from other servers and laptops.
 To transfer data one needs to use scp (secure copy) or rsync (file copying tool).
 Please see detailed Data transfer examples.

-Alternatively, one can use graphical tools on their laptops (Filezilla, MountainDuck, or WinSCP) to transfer files between a local laptop and the cluster.
+Alternatively, one can use graphical tools on their laptops (FileZilla, MountainDuck, or WinSCP) to transfer files between a local laptop and the cluster.
 Please follow each program instructions how to do this.

-In all of the transfer application you will need to use hpc3.rcic.uci.edu as a remote server (where you want to transfer your files to/from) and use your UCNetID credentials for your user name and password.
+In all of the transfer application you will need to use hpc3.rcic.uci.edu as a remote server (where you want to transfer your files to/from) and use your UCInetID credentials for your user name and password.

 Simple examples of file transfers with scp: